-While researchers learned that 88% of corporate controllers "expect to implement RPA by next year," Dennis Gannon, research and advisory vice president of the Gartner Finance Practice, said experts regularly experience three specific problems when trying to apply the tech to financial reporting efforts: They don’t feel comfortable removing human input from the financial reporting process, they don’t see a large return on investment from the technology, and they grow concerned about process standardization delays.
+A Gartner study discovered leaders occasionally experience three specific problems while applying robotic process automation to financial reporting efforts: They don’t feel comfortable removing human input from the financial reporting process.
+They don’t see a large return on investment from the technology.
+They grow concerned about process standardization delays.

-"Accounting leaders who fully embrace RPA go beyond simplistic metrics and view the technology as a boost to their employee value proposition," Gannon said.
-"Most employees will welcome the opportunity to avoid tedious rework in favor of the more strategic activities that only a human can do."
+“Most employees will welcome the opportunity to avoid tedious rework in favor of the more strategic activities that only a human can do,” said Dennis Gannon, Gartner’s vice president of research, in a statement published alongside the study.